toastdriven/todone/README.rst

 From source:

   * Place ``todone`` directory someplace on your PYTHONPATH.
-  * For convenience, you may wish to symlink ``bin/todone.py`` into ``/usr/local/bin`` or elsewhere on your path.
-Remember to add execute permissions to the symlink.
+  * For convenience, you may wish to copy ``bin/todone.py`` into ``/usr/local/bin`` or elsewhere on your path.
+Remember to add execute permissions to the script.

 Usage
 -----

 The command-line version is located in the ``bin`` directory.
-As stated in the installation instructions, you may wish to symlink this onto your PATH for easy access.
+As stated in the installation instructions, you may wish to copy this onto your PATH for easy access.

 The CLI supports the following commands/options: